-The provision in the Senate bill codifying the economic substance doctrine is the largest revenue raiser in the Senate bill after customs fees, accounting for \$13.3 billion over 10 years.
+The provision in the Senate bill codifying the economic substance doctrine was the largest revenue raiser in the Senate bill after customs fees, accounting for \$13.3 billion over 10 years.

-As noted above, even when transactions meet the letter of the tax law, tax benefits may be disallowed by the courts if the activity is found to be a type of sham transaction; in the particular case of tax shelters the related issues of economic substance and/or business purpose are often used.10 That is, if an activity does not have economic substance and/or there is no business purpose, the tax benefits are disallowed.
-The Senate bill recognizes these doctrines in the tax law itself and provides a number of specific guidelines.
-For example, if the court finds the economic substance doctrine to be relevant, the bill provides that the taxpayer must meet both the objective test of economic substance and the subjective test of having a non-tax business purpose to keep the tax benefit.
+As noted above, even when transactions meet the letter of the tax law, tax benefits may be disallowed by the courts if the activity is found to be a type of sham transaction; in the particular case of tax shelters the related issues of economic substance or business purpose are often used.
+That is, if an activity does not have economic substance or there is no business purpose, the tax benefits are disallowed.
+The Senate bill would have recognized these doctrines in the tax law itself and provided a number of specific guidelines.
+For example, if the court found the economic substance doctrine to be relevant, the bill provided that the taxpaver must meet both the objective test of economic substance and the subjective test of having a non-tax business purpose to keep the tax benefit.
 Requiring both is referred to as a conjunctive rule, while requiring either is referred to as a disjunctive rule.
 The objective is to strengthen the rule and to bring more uniformity to court decisions.
 Some court cases have required both aspects to be met and others only one.
-The bill also sets out specific rules for determining when the taxpayer meets the economic substance test through demonstrating profit potential, by requiring that the return outside the tax benefits exceed the riskless rate of return; it also provides that the transactions must be a reasonable means of achieving the business purpose.
+The bill also set out specific rules for determining when the taxpayer meets the economic substance test through demonstrating profit potential, by requiring that the return outside the tax benefits exceed the riskless rate of return; it also provided that the transactions must be a reasonable means of achieving the business purpose.

-The purpose of the provision regarding economic substance (according to the Committee report) is:11
+The purpose of the provision regarding economic substance (according to the Committee report) was:

-9 See letter written to Chairman William F. Thomas by Andrew Berg, Tax Section, New York State Bar Association, September 24, 2003, reprinted in Tax Notes, October 20, 2003, pp. 401-403.
-See also the letter to Chairman Thomas and Grassley on the economic substance doctrine dated August 5, 2003 posted on the Tax Executive's Institute web site, http://www.tei.org/codify03.html (visited December 16, 2003).
+&lt;sup>10 See letter written to Chairman William F. Thomas by Andrew Berg, Tax Section, New York State Bar Association, Sept.
+24, 2003, reprinted in Tax Notes, Oct.
+20, 2003, pp. 401-403.
+See Berg's letter to Chairman Thomas and Senator Grassley on the economic substance doctrine dated Aug.
+5, 2003.

-10 For a general background on the economic substance doctrine see Joseph Bankman, "The Economic Substance Doctrine," Southern California Law Review, vol. 74, Nov.
+&lt;sup>11 For a general background on the economic substance doctrine see Joseph Bankman, "The Economic Substance Doctrine," Southern California Law Review, vol. 74, Nov.
 2000, pp. 5-30; Miller, "Corporate Tax Shelters and Economic Substance," op. cit, and Martin J. McMahon, Jr. "Economic Substance, Purposive Activity, and Corporate Tax Shelters," Tax Notes, Feb.
 25, 2002, pp. 1017-1026.

-11 Senate Report 108-192, to accompany S. 1637, p.
+&lt;sup>12 S.Rept.
+108-192, to accompany S. 1637, p.
 85.